cannibalox/movie-cli/README.md

 ## configuration

 - on first start, the program should enter configuration mode and will let you choose options (eg: define which metadata to fetch, auto-save to clipboard, etc...)
-- please get your own api keys for omdbapi (https://www.omdbapi.com/apikey.aspx) and TMDD (https://www.themoviedb.org/settings/api)
+- please get your own api keys for omdbapi (https://www.omdbapi.com/apikey.aspx) and TMDB (https://www.themoviedb.org/settings/api)
-- the configuration is automatically saved, use 1movie -v` to see the location of the config file
+- the configuration is automatically saved, use `movie -v` to see the location of the config file
-- use `movie --reset` or `movie --settings` to modify the configuration after the first run setup screen
+- use `movie --reset` or `movie --settings` to modify the configuration after the first run

+setup screen
 ![ss_WindowsTerminal_Windows_PowerShell_20230117_qWz46CpZWY](https://user-images.githubusercontent.com/4605693/212809801-627a80a4-b90f-4753-85d6-8bd138411daa.png)

 ### for logseq users:
-  - the movie metadata can be saved as a markdown file as `property:: value`. it can add a `title::` and fill default `tags::`
+  - the movie metadata can be saved as a markdown file as `property:: value`.
+It can add a `title::` and fill default `tags::`
   - don't forget to set your date format in the config file to match your logseq date format (like yyyymmdd | yyyy-mm-dd | dddd, MMM do, yyyy | etc...)
     (refer to logseq docs and https://github.com/felixge/node-dateformat#mask-options to see available formats)
-  - the script can optionally asks for a custom rating and watched date, they will be saved as properties `rating::` (converted to star) and `watched:: [[%date%]]` (a few custoôarguments are possible)
+  - the script can optionally ask for a custom rating and watched date, they will be saved as properties `rating::` and `watched:: [[%date%]]` (a few custom arguments are possible)
-  - filepaths should point to your logseq journals and pages folder (eg: 'c:\\logseq-graph\\journals', 'd:/logseq/pages' or '/Users/path/to/logseq/pages/or/journal/') the folders must exist prior to the execution. the trailing `\` or `/` is not required.
+  - filepaths should point to your logseq journals and logseq pages folder (eg: 'c:\\logseq-graph\\journals', 'd:/logseq/pages' or '/Users/path/to/logseq/pages/or/journal/').
+Test the output on a temp folder beforehand. the folders must exist prior to the execution. the trailing `\` or `/` is not required.
   - the script can optionally set a log line in the daily journal at the %watched date% defined for the movie
 ![ss_Logseq_Logseq_20230112_wOSbsTATWL](https://user-images.githubusercontent.com/4605693/212810237-7d0c28b4-065e-4831-848a-385affa32b32.gif)